44salin/Equiment-landing-page/README.md

 # Equiment-landing-page
-This is the siple website of eqiment-landing-page
+This is the simple website of equiment-landing-page